Ramana Maharshi: Real I

 Ramana Maharshi used various terms to denote this 'real I'.
 (Note: According to David Godman, each term signifies a different aspect of "the same indivisible reality".)
-The most frequently used terms were sat-chit-ananda, which translates into English as "truth-consciousness-bliss"; God, Brahman and Siva, (Note: According to David Godman, Ramana Maharshi would use these terms not to refer to a personal God, but to the "formless being which sustains the universe".) and the Heart, which is not to be confused with the physical heart, or a particular point in space, but was rather to indicate that "the Self was the source from which all appearances manifested".
+The most frequently used terms were sat-chit-ananda, which translates into English as "being-consciousness-bliss".
+God, Brahman and Siva were also used, (Note: According to David Godman, Ramana Maharshi would use these terms not to refer to a personal God, but to the "formless being which sustains the universe".) as well as the Heart (not to be confused with the physical heart, or a particular point in space), which is equivalent to the Self, the source from which all appearances manifest.

 According to David Godman, the essence of Ramana Maharshi's teachings is that the "Self" or real "I" is a "non-personal, all-inclusive awareness":

 The real Self or real 'I' is, contrary to perceptible experience, not an experience of individuality but a non-personal, all-inclusive awareness.
 It is not to be confused with the individual self which (Ramana Maharshi) said was essentially non-existent, being a fabrication of the mind, which obscures the true experience of the real Self.
 He maintained that the real Self is always present and always experienced but he emphasized that one is only consciously aware of it as it really is when the self-limiting tendencies of the mind have ceased.
 Permanent and continuous Self-awareness is known as Self-realization.

 Ramana Maharshi considered the 'real I' to be permanent and enduring, surviving physical death.
 "The sleep, dream and waking states are mere phenomena appearing on the Self," as is the "I"-thought.
 Our "true nature" is "simple Being, free from thoughts".

 Ramana Maharshi would field many questions about jnanis ("liberated beings") from devotees, but even the terms jnani and ajnani (non-liberated being) are incorrect, since it leads one to the idea of there being a knower and a known, a subject and an object.
 The truth of it according to Ramana Maharshi is that there are neither jnanis nor ajnanis, there is simply jnana, which is Self:

 The jnani sees no one as an ajnani.
 All are only jnanis in his sight.
 In the ignorant state one superimposes one's ignorance on a jnani and mistakes him for a doer.
 In the state of jnana, the jnani sees nothing separate from the Self.
 The Self is all shining and only pure jnana.